instana/instana-agent-operator/docs/install-manually.md

   * `agent.endpoint` must be set with the monitoring ingress endpoint, generally either `saas-us-west-2.instana.io` or `saas-eu-west-1.instana.io`.
   * `agent.endpoint.port` must be set with the monitoring ingress port, generally `"443"` (wrapped in quotes).
   * `agent.zone.name` should be set with the name of the Kubernetes cluster that is be displayed in Instana.
+  * `agent.env` can be used to specify environment variables for the agent, for instance, proxy configuration.
+See possible environment values [here](https://docs.instana.io/quick_start/agent_setup/container/docker/).

 In case you need to adapt `configuration.yaml`, view the documentation here: [https://docs.instana.io/quick_start/agent_setup/container/kubernetes/](https://docs.instana.io/quick_start/agent_setup/container/kubernetes/).